JPLee01/pandas-project/README.md

-  Visualisations | A folder containing all of the Plots of the Visualisation.py Program Project Instructions.pdf | A PDF copy of the Project Instructions .gitignore | A Text File explicitly explaining to Git which files or folders to ignore in the Project
+  Visualisations | A folder containing all of the Plots of the Visualisation.py Program Project Instructions.pdf | A PDF copy of the Project Instructions .gitignore | A Text File explicitly explaining to Git which files or folders to ignore in the Project AdvanceUse.py | Python Program created to explore the potential advanced use of the Iris Data Set Interactive-Report.gif | Gif used in the Readme to highlight the Iris Data Interactive Report Interactive.py | Python Program for creating the Interactive Report of the Iris Data Set Iris Data Interactive Report.html | Interactive Report created through the Interactive.py program

 ## 3 Fishers Iris Data Set
 ------------------------------------------------------------------------------------------------